testdrivenio/react-hooks/React_Hooks_Part_1.md

 Hooks allow developers to write simple, stateful, functional components and spend less time designing and restructuring component hierarchy while developing.
 How?
 With hooks, you can *extract*/*share* stateful logic between components!

 #### Simplifies component logic!
 When the inevitable exponential growth of logic appears in your application, simple components become a dizzying abyss of stateful logic and side effects.
-Lifecycle methods become cluttered with unrelated methods.
+Life-cycle methods become cluttered with unrelated methods.
 Component's responsibilities grow and become inseparable.
 In turn, this all makes coding cumbersome and testing difficult.

 #### You can skip *class*!
 Classes are a huge part of React architecture.
 There are many benefits to classes, but they create a barrier to entry for beginners.
 With classes, you also have to remember bind *this* to event handlers and code becomes lengthy and a bit redundant.
 The future of coding will also not play nicely with classes as they might encourage patterns that slack behind other design patterns.